 The firm's starting point should be that all customers have the capacity to enter into a finance agreement unless or until there are indicators that suggest otherwise.

-Firms are not expected to undertake clinical assessments of customers' mental capacity – they can only be expected to form a suspicion that a customer may have some form of mental capacity limitation where they have information or evidence (possibly from observing specific behaviour by the customer) which triggers such a suspicion.
+Firms are not expected to undertake clinical assessments of customers' mental capacity – they can only be expected to form an opinion that a customer may have some form of mental capacity limitation where they have information or evidence (possibly from observing specific behaviour by the customer) which triggers such an opinion.

 There is no exhaustive list of indicators that may lead a firm to suspect that a customer might have some form of mental capacity limitation.
 However, here are some examples:

 - a relative, close friend, carer or clinician raises concerns with the firm;

 - the customer clearly does not understand what they are applying for;

 - they are clearly unable to understand the information and explanations provided;

 - they appear confused about the personal or financial information being sought by the firm;